willkwon-math/willkwon-math.github.io/index.md

 ## About me

 I am Ph.
 D. candidate in [the Division of Applied Mathematics](https://appliedmath.brown.edu) at [Brown University](https://www.brown.edu).
 My thesis advisor is Prof. [Hongjie Dong](https://appliedmath.brown.edu/people/hongjie-dong).
 Previously, I worked as a researcher in the Department of Mathematics at [Sogang University](https://wwwe.sogang.ac.kr/wwwe/index_new.html).
-I was a full-time lecturer (with the rank Lieutenant) in the Department of Mathematics at [Republic of Korea Air Force Academy](http://www.afa.ac.kr).
+I was an assistant professor and full-time lecturer (with the rank Lieutenant) in the Department of Mathematics at [Republic of Korea Air Force Academy](http://www.afa.ac.kr).
 I did my Bachelor and Master in [mathematics](https://math.sogang.ac.kr) at [Sogang University](https://wwwe.sogang.ac.kr/wwwe/index_new.html).
 My master thesis advisor was Prof. [Hyunseok Kim](http://maths.sogang.ac.kr/kimh/).

 You can pronounce my Korean name as "Hyeo-nu" (there is a linking sound between un and woo)